department-of-veterans-affairs/va.gov-team/user-research/Study 6/P9 notes.md

 - Target is the Disability Hub --> Eligibility. https://preview.va.gov/disability/eligibility/

 ### Response
-looking at disability, reading the links, trying to find a new question "id prob start here, learn how to file a claim "reading how to apply for disability benefits found how do i apply button, "i guess i would go to ebenefits to apply" clicked link. reading the rest of the page
+- looking at disability, reading the links, trying to find a new question
+- "id prob start here, learn how to file a claim"
+- reading how to apply for disability benefits
+- found how do i apply button, "i guess i would go to ebenefits to apply" clicked link.
+- reading the rest of the page
+**SUCCESS**

 ## Second Task: Disability Upload Docs - 5 minutes